pushpak4166/Road_Analytics_Hardware/README.md

 ### 4) Observation:
              We observed that NN is performing better than Thresholing algorithm for categorizing the conditions of road.

-So the tflite model is created to for analysing the road index.
+So the tflite model is created for analysing the road index.